programminghistorian/ph-submissions/lessons/intro-to-twitterbots.md

 # Get a twitter account for your bot

 You can plumb a bot into your own, current, account, but you probably don't want a bot tweeting _as_ you or _for_ you.
 In which case, set up a new Twitter account.
 When you set up a new Twitter account, Twitter will want an email address.
-You can use a brand new email address, or, if you have a Gmail account, you can use the `+tag` trick, ie instead of 'johndoe' at gmail, you use 'johndoe+twitterbot' at gmail.
+You can use a brand new email address, or, if you have a Gmail account, you can use the `+tag` trick, ie instead of 'johndoe' at gmail, you use `johndoe+twitterbot` at gmail.
 Twitter will accept that as a distinct email from your usual email.

 Normally, when one is building a Twitterbot, one has to create an app on twitter (at [apps.twitter.com](http://apps.twitter.com)), obtain the consumer secret and key, and the access token and key.
 Then you have to program in authentication so that Twitter knows that the program trying to access the platform is permitted.